What Are The Differences Between Class A, B and C RVs?

 Travel Trailers, Fifth Wheels, and Pop Ups

-Pop-up campers are the lightest and most economical of all towable RVs and offer very basic accommodations.
-A pop-up camper is basically a tent on wheels and can be pulled by most vehicles with a tow hitch.
+Pop-up campers are the lightest and most economical of all towable RVs.
+They also offer the most basic accommodations.
+A pop-up camper is essentially a tent on wheels that can be pulled by most vehicles with a tow hitch.

 Choosing the Right RV Rental